Travinkel/belsign-photo-doc/docs/project/pre-game-background.md

 Some business logic doesn’t belong to a single entity.
 Instead, it operates across multiple entities or value objects.

 - `ImageValidationService` – applies rules like max image size, supported formats, or corruption checks.
-- `ReportBuilderService` – aggregates order + image data into a structured report.
+- `ReportBuilderService` – aggregates orderAggregate + image data into a structured reportAggregate.

 These are **stateless** and used by application services to execute workflows.